Government Salaries Explorer

 Here is information about the salary data from the comptroller’s office and our methodology:

 Job descriptions and salary ranges for classified positions are from the Texas state auditor.
-They were last updated Sept.
-1, 2021, when the two-year state budget went into effect.
+They are updated after each two-year state budget takes effect.
 Here’s information about how salary ranges are calculated.
 Unclassified positions are not included in the state auditor’s data.

 The data that we request is available for download as a CSV.
-We have modified the data in two ways.
+We have modified the data in three ways.
 First, we only show one position for individuals who have multiple full-time jobs listed.
 The comptroller’s office said this likely indicates a job change, and we have listed their position with the most recent hire date.
 Second, we combine entries for employees who are listed multiple times with the same part-time job at the same agency.
 The comptroller’s office said this happens when an employee’s pay comes from multiple sources.
+Third, we flag salaries for review when they increase more than twofold.
+We then contact the relevant agency, which sometimes provides us with an adjusted base salary figure for employees who received large one-time bonuses.

 Some state government employees hold multiple part-time jobs.
 In those instances, we have shown all their positions on the site and in the downloadable data.